 There is a huge difference between USE BEFORE date food and BEST BEFORE date food, let's clarify the difference....

-A 'use before' instruction on a fresh food item like meat, fish and dairy is an instruction from the manufacturer for how long you can keep it for before it starts to spoil.
+A 'use before' notification on a fresh food item like meat, fish and dairy is an indication from the manufacturer about how long you can keep it for before it starts to spoil.
 To be honest I use the date as a guideline that can be borne in mind but not set in stone.
 Obviously fresh food like this has a short shelf life but you'll find that by using your eyes and nose you can tell if the food is still edible after the expiry date.